How to become a barrister

 How to get experience as a barrister

-It is important to get as much work experience as possible if you want to become a barrister.
+It's important to get as much work experience as possible if you want to become a barrister.

 You could try: